 Raw Mushroom Salad Recipe

 Honestly, this raw mushroom salad tastes freakin’ good!
 I’ve always been fond of raw mushrooms in salads anyway.
+How about you?
+I know quite a few people who don’t like raw mushrooms at all.
+But I love it.
 Add a simple lemon and olive oil marinade and some fresh herbs to it.
-It’s the same for raw cauliflower, celeriac or fennel by the way.
+It’s the same for raw cauliflower (love them as an appetizer with a mayo dipping sauce), celeriac remoulade or a shaved raw fennel salad by the way.
 It just tastes good, no diet reason whatsoever behind it at all.

-Another one of my favorite mushroom recipes here on my foodie website?
-Then I fully go for my savory mushroom ragu with buttery polenta, a sublime winter pasta dish!
+I love any type of mushroom, fresh or dried.
+What’s one of my all time favorite mushroom recipes here on my foodie website?
+Then I would fully go for my savory mushroom ragu with buttery polenta, a sublime winter dish!
+And it’s vegetarian also.

 - 9 oz white mushrooms (250 g)